 To celebrate Abraham Krohn's 250th anniversary in 2016, the family association is organizing a trip to Rügen Island where Abraham was born.
 More information in Finnish is available here.

 A video documentary has been added to the Krohn breweries page.
 The video tells the history of Russia's first commercial brewery founded by Abraham Krohn.

-Pictures from the family association trip to Madeira in 2014 and of a pricelist from Helsinki based Cafe Ekberg serving Krohn port wine have been added to the Ajankohtaista page in Finnish.
+Pictures from the family association trip to Madeira in 2014 and of a pricelist from Helsinki based Cafe Ekberg serving Krohn Madeira wine have been added to the Ajankohtaista page in Finnish.
 The Madeira pictures can be found here and the picture of Ekberg's pricelist here.

 We would kindly like to remind you of the membership fee.
 We would also kindly ask to be informed about new born and deceased family members.